inasafe/inasafe-doc/docs/source/training/beginner/osm/108-getting-osm-data.rst

 7. When you are successfully logged in, click :guilabel:`New Job` in the upper right corner.

-8. Enter a name for the job (such as the name of the area you are downloading.
+8. Enter a name for the job (such as the name of the area you are downloading).
    Enter a description as well.

 9. Zoom in on the map to the area that you want to download.